DevSecTim/blog/content/writings/2025-04_azure-ai-certs/index.md

 date: 2025-04-01
 ---

 Earlier this year I passed both the **AI-900: Microsoft Azure AI Fundamentals** and the more advanced **AI-102: Microsoft Azure AI Engineer Associate** exams.
-This track was compelling dur to both the topical nature of the subject matter and as stepping stones toward my longer term plan of attaining **AZ-305: Azure Solutions Architect Expert**.
+This track was compelling due to both the topical nature of the subject matter and as stepping stones toward my longer term plan of attaining **AZ-305: Azure Solutions Architect Expert**.

 I found them to be quite different in scope, depth, and the type of preparation required.
 This short blog goes through some of these aspects and is intended as a primer to anyone else considering the certifications themselves.